nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    <p style="text-align: center;">Figure XX: Example of the delete command in action</p>

 ### Deleting Internships by Fields : `delete-field`
-Wish that you could delete internships using parameters instead of indices?
+Wish that you could delete internships using fields instead of indices?
 You can certainly do so using `delete-field`.

 Format: `delete-field [n/COMPANY_NAME]... [r/ROLE]... [s/STATUS]... [d/DATE]... [t/TAG]...`

-* You have to provide at least one of the optional parameters.
+* You have to provide at least one of the optional fields.
 * The `delete-field` command is case-insensitive.
 For example, `delete-field n/Google` deletes all internships with the company name 'google', 'Google' or 'gOOgle' and so on.

 * `delete-field` deletes entries with exact matches only.
 For example, `delete-field n/Google Ltd` will not delete an entry with company name `Google` because